jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 attachments that include either a Word document containing a malicious macro, or a PDF that utilizes malicious JavaScript.
-Following successful infection, Dridex will collect and deliver banking information, credit card data, credentials, and additional sensitive data found on the victims computer to its C\&C servers.
+Following successful infection, Dridex will collect and deliver banking information, credit card data, credentials, and additional sensitive data found on the victims’ computer to its C\&C servers.
 Other variants include a crypto\- currency wallet credential stealing mechanism.
 In several instances, the Dridex infection infrastructure has also been used to spread other financial malware and spyware such as TrickBot and Emotet, sharing the same